 What is FIRST LEGO League

-FIRST LEGO League (FLL) is an international competition organized by a non-profit group called FIRST for kids (ages 9-14 in the USA and Canada, ages 9-16 elsewhere).
+If you are thinking about starting a FIRST LEGO League (FLL) team you probably already know what FLL is, but in case you don’t FIRST LEGO League is an international competition organized by a non-profit group called FIRST for kids (ages 9-14 in the USA and Canada, ages 9-16 elsewhere).

 In September of each year, FIRST announces a robotics challenge to which a team of kids must find an answer.
 Each team must use LEGO bricks and robotics to demonstrate the answer.
 Students then compete against each other in regional competitions, compare ideas, and display their robots.
 As a LEGO Team Leader myself, I can attest the league is a lot of fun, builds teamwork skills, and solves engineering problems.

-Instructions on How to Form a LEGO League Team
+Instructions on How to Start a LEGO League Team

 - Find adult volunteers.
 It’s likely that you’ll have to be the adult team leader during the team’s first year, but you’ll need help along the way.
 Parents with engineering or technology backgrounds make great advisers to the team.